 Shannon approaches treatment using collaborative goal setting with clients to determine areas for intervention and the use of evidence-based treatment methods tailored to the individual.
 She provides outpatient intensive OCD treatment, in-home services and virtual sessions.

-Shannon received her Master’s in Social Work from Temple University.
+Shannon received her Masters in Social Work from Temple University.
 She studied clinical social work and created an individualized program of study looking at body image of women in India.
-During her practicum she completed a two-year internship at Penn State Milton S. Hershey Medical Center’s Eating Disorder Program.
+During her practicum she completed a two-year internship at Penn State Milton S. Hershey Medical Centers Eating Disorder Program.
 Shannon’s additional training experience includes the study of Cognitive Therapy at The Beck Institute in Philadelphia training under Drs.
 Aaron and Judith Beck.
 She studied exposure and response prevention (ERP) treatment for OCD at the University of Pennsylvania’s Center for the Treatment and Study of Anxiety (CTSA).
-At the 2016 International OCD Conference in Chicago, Shannon was one of the professionals whom worked/studied alongside of OCD and anxiety expert Reid Wilson using his techniques from Stopping The Noise in Your Head.
+At the 2016 International OCD Conference in Chicago, Shannon was one of the professionals who worked/studied alongside OCD and anxiety expert Reid Wilson using his techniques from Stopping The Noise in Your Head.
+She completed training in Prolonged Exposure Therapy for PTSD in 2020.
 Shannon is a professional member of the International OCD Foundation (IOCDF) and the Anxiety and Depression Association of America (ADAA).